MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/engineering-direct-portal.md

 If Visual Mail Flow can’t help you resolve the issue, contact Microsoft Support for further help.

-### DKIM Diagnostic Tool
+### Validate DKIM Signing Configuration

-The DKIM (DomainKeys Identified Mail) diagnostic tool in Microsoft Admin Center is designed to help administrators verify and troubleshoot DKIM configurations for their domain.
+The Validate DKIM (DomainKeys Identified Mail) Signing Configuration tool in Microsoft Admin Center is designed to help administrators verify and troubleshoot DKIM configurations for their domain.
 DKIM is an email authentication method that enhances email security by allowing receiving mail servers to verify the authenticity of the sender's email through a digital signature.
 This verification process helps prevent email spoofing and ensures the integrity of the message.

 The DKIM diagnostic tool is used to: